 THINGS TO LOOK OUT FOR – CHINA AND BAHRAIN

-* Can Fernando Alonso keep producing miracles – the age old adage states that the quickest car wins in F1.
+- Can Fernando Alonso keep producing miracles – the age old adage states that the quickest car wins in F1.
 Not the case, or certainly not so far this season.
-Fernando Alonso has been outperforming the extremely limited capabilities of the almost undriveable 2012 Ferrari to come into the Chinese Grand Prix with a win and the lead of the championship.
-He can’t do it again…can he?
+Alonso has been outperforming the extremely limited capabilities of the almost undriveable 2012 Ferrari to come into the Chinese Grand Prix with a win and the lead of the championship.
+He can’t do it again, can he?

-* Watch the weather – okay, so were I a betting man I’d put my house, cat, wife on it being sunny in Bahrain, but China could be a different kettle of the proverbial fishy stuff.
-It’s rained on race weekend there before, it might rain again, and if it does in the words of F1 stalwart Murray Walker “anything can happen, and it probably will”.
+- Watch the weather – OK, so were I a betting man I’d put my house, cat and wife on it being sunny in Bahrain, but China could be a different kettle of the proverbial fishy stuff.
+It’s rained on race weekend there before, it might rain again and if it does in the words of F1 stalwart Murray Walker, “anything can happen and it probably will.”

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com